apache/tvm/docs/install/index.rst

   make -j4

-After we build tvm, we can proceed to build nnvm using the following script.
+After we build tvm, we can proceed to build nnvm using the following command.

 .. code:: bash

-  cd nnvm
-  make -j4
+  make nnvm -j4

 This will creates `libnnvm_compiler.so` under the `nnvm/lib` folder.